Ray Albano: Biography

 in 1968 with the distinction of receiving the John Mulry Award for Literary Excellence.
 Shortly after, he held his first one-man exhibition at Joy T. Dayrit's Print Gallery.
 He exhibited thereafter with the Luz Gallery, the ABC Galleries, and Sining Kamalig.
 He was named among the recipients of the first Thirteen Artists Award by the Cultural Center of the Philippines in 1970.
 In 1974, he won an Honorable Mention in the Tokyo Biennale of International Prints.
-In 1977, Albano received a grant as Artist-in-Residence under the Fulbright-Hayes Fund International Exchange of Scholars at the University of the Pacific, Stockton, California, USA.
+In 1977, Albano received a grant as Artist-in-Residence under the Fulbright-Hayes Fund International Exchange of Scholars at the University of the Pacific in Stockton, California.

 Paintings

 Raymundo Albano's works are often credited as precursors of conceptual art in the Philippines along with the work of his contemporary Roberto Chabet.
 His paintings are mostly abstractions that incorporate found objects.
 Several pieces are in the collection of the Metropolitan Museum of Manila, the Cultural Center of the Philippines, Singapore Art Museum, and the National Museum of Fine Arts of the Philippines, aside from prestigious private collections.